alexanderRussanow/new_pet_project/README.md

 ### `npm run build:dev`

-Runs Webpack in Dev mode.\
+Build project in Dev mode.\

 ### `npm run build:prod`

-Runs Webpack in Prod mode.\
+Build project in Prod mode.\

 Webpack Bundle Analyzer availible only with Dev mode.\
 Open [http://127.0.0.1:8888/](http://127.0.0.1:8888/) to view it in the browser.